-Under the relative VaR approach, the Fund's VaR will not exceed the VaR of a derivative free reference portfolio with the same market value by more than 100%.
-As such, the reference portfolio generally depicts the Fund's investment policy accurately.
+Under the relative VaR approach, the respective sub-fund's VaR will not exceed the VaR of a derivative free reference portfolio with the same market value by more than 100%.
+As such, the reference portfolio generally depicts the sub-fund's investment policy accurately.